ezraonyinkwa/HR-Data-Analysis/README.md

 ![Employee Tenure sql](https://github.com/ezraonyinkwa/HR-Data-Analysis/assets/139281995/be58b6e4-2c64-4bdd-8f75-956473f7718f)

 #### Findings
-orrence Jack stands out as the longest-serving employee, having dedicated 18 years to the organization.
+There are a total of 223 employees who served more tan 5 years ,Torrence Jack stands out as the longest-serving employee, having dedicated 18 years to the organization.
 This long tenure reflects a high level of commitment and satisfaction, likely indicating positive aspects of the work environment, career growth opportunities, and alignment with organizational values.Following closely, Pitt Brad has served for 17 years, further emphasizing a trend of long-term employee retention within the organization.
 Such extended tenures suggest the presence of effective retention strategies, a supportive work culture, and meaningful career development pathways.At the other end of the spectrum, the shortest-serving employees have a tenure of 6 years, with six employees falling into this category.
 While 6 years is still a substantial period, understanding why these employees did not stay longer could provide insights into potential areas for improvement in retention strategies or work environment factors that may influence employee decisions to leave after this period.The presence of employees with long tenures, such as Torrence Jack and Pitt Brad, indicates that the organization has successfully fostered an environment where employees feel valued and motivated to stay long-term.

 #### What is the tenure by job of each employee Create a stored procedure for this ?